 What is Playing with FIRE About?

 Playing with FIRE is an engaging documentary that introduces the concept of financial independence that will leave the audience wanting to know more.
-The FIRE spark will be lit.
+Much of the focus is on Retire Early, which is the second half of FIRE.
+We’ve written up an FAQ about FIRE if you’re unfamiliar, but the spark for your own ember will certainly be lit by a viewing of this film.

 The film’s director, Travis Shakespeare, said that through this film he hoped to change lives by starting the difficult conversation about finances that people are unwilling to have.
 He wanted to make an entertaining film and get people to start talking.